IQNOMY/platform_documentation/_build/html/_sources/administrators/liquidaccount.txt

 .. image:: _static/images/LiquidAccounts.png

 The Liquid Account overview page shows a list of Liquid Account where this user has access to.
 Every user has a different list on this page.
 If you want access to an existing Liquid Account you will have to ask for access to the owner.

+The overview screen is only available for users that have access to multiple Liquid Accounts.
+If you don't have this overview screen but want to create a second liquid account. `Contact us`_

 By using 'Add Liquid Account' you can create a new liquid account.